Blake Garden AA

 Hong Kong Blake Garden AA Ltd. (卜公體育會, also known as HK Blake Garden AA or simply Blake Garden), is a football club in Hong Kong.
-As of 2011 it plays in the Hong Kong Third A Division League.
+In 2011 played in the Hong Kong Third A Division League.
 It was formed by a group of football fans in Blake Garden, Hong Kong.
 It had competed in the Hong Kong First Division League.

 History

 In the 1970s, Blake Garden attracted lovers of football.
 A group of teenagers formed a team called Blake Garden.
 The team registered as a member of HKFA, and competed in Hong Kong Third Division League.

-In the 1975-76 season, Blake Garden, as a team competing in Hong Kong Third Division League, reached the final of Hong Kong Junior Challenge Shield.
+In the 1975–76 season, Blake Garden, as a team competing in Hong Kong Third Division League, reached the final of Hong Kong Junior Challenge Shield.
 Blake Garden defeated Hong Kong Second Division League club Jardine SA with a penalty goal and advanced to the Hong Kong Second Division League.

-In the 1976-77 season, Blake Garden placed 2nd in the Second Division League, and promoted to the Hong Kong First Division League for the first time.
+In the 1976–77 season, Blake Garden placed 2nd in the Second Division League, and promoted to the Hong Kong First Division League for the first time.

-In the 1977-78 season, Blake Garden reached the final of the Hong Kong FA Cup, losing to Seiko SA.
+In the 1977–78 season, Blake Garden reached the final of the Hong Kong FA Cup, losing to Seiko SA.

-In the 1978-79 season, during the match against Yuen Long District SA on 11 March 1978, players got in a fight.
+In the 1978–79 season, during the match against Yuen Long District SA on 11 March 1978, players got in a fight.
 Blake Garden placed last that season and was relegated to the Second Division.